-This overall strategy should focus on the right mix of strategies and tactics to achieve profit, sustain business and help meet the credit union's overall business goals.
+This comprehensive plan should focus on the right mix of strategies and tactics to achieve profit, sustain business, and help meet the credit union's overall business goals.

-If you need help deciding how much to allocate to the digital strategy, use this free calculator tool for an instant estimate of what your marketing budget should be based on a few factors.
+If you need help deciding how much to allocate to your digital marketing strategy, use this free calculator tool for an instant estimate of what your marketing budget should be based on a few factors.

-When it comes to online marketing today, you really need a strong content marketing strategy in place.
+When it comes to online marketing today, it’s imperative you have a strong content marketing strategy.

-Whether you budget for new content once-a-month or once every few days, having a strategy behind the content you publish is critical for good organic rankings and a positive user experience.
+Whether you budget for new content once a month or once every few days, having a plan behind the content you publish is critical for good organic rankings and a positive user experience.

 Most credit unions will have 5-10 main products to produce content around with several other secondary products and services.